 Once all parties have presented their evidence there is an opportunity for representatives from both sides to summarise their case.
 The tribunal will then either adjourn, deliver a decision immediately or reserve the decision to be made at a later date.

-Depending on the time available, nature of the dispute and volume of evidence, a decision, referred to as a judgement, is not always delivered on the same day as the hearing.
+Depending on the time available, nature of the dispute and volume of evidence, a decision, referred to as a judgment, is not always delivered on the same day as the hearing.

-Once a tribunal reaches a judgement, there are a number of awards depending on the type of claim.
+Once a tribunal reaches a judgement, there are a number of remedies depending on the type of claim.
 These include:

 It is worth mentioning that reinstatement and re-engagement are rare.